 Message authentication: HMAC-SHA256, HMAC-SHA384 and HMAC-SHA512.

-Upon sending an ASSOCIATE Response message, the DPP terminal shall compare its own MAC address with the MAC address of its peer and shall operate as a TLS server if its MAC address is higher than the peer DPP terminal’s MAC address, otherwise, it shall operate as a TLS client.
+Upon sending an ASSOCIATE Response message, the DPP SS shall compare its own MAC address with the MAC address of its peer and shall operate as a TLS server if its MAC address is higher than the peer DPP SS’s MAC address, otherwise, it shall operate as a TLS client.

-Upon receiving an ASSOCIATE Response message, the receiving terminal shall compare its own MAC address with the MAC address of its peer and shall operate as a TLS client if its MAC address is higher than the peer DPP terminal’s MAC address, otherwise, it shall operate as a TLS server..
+Upon receiving an ASSOCIATE Response message, the receiving SS shall compare its own MAC address with the MAC address of its peer and shall operate as a TLS client if its MAC address is higher than the peer DPP SS’s MAC address, otherwise, it shall operate as a TLS server..

-A DPP terminal operating as TLS server, shall include in the ServerHello optional fields: Certificate, CertificateRequest and CertificateVerify, to support mutual authentication.
+A DPP SS operating as TLS server, shall include in the ServerHello optional fields: Certificate, CertificateRequest and CertificateVerify, to support mutual authentication.

-Upon receiving a certificate from another DPP terminal, if configured to ‘automatic’ pairing, the receiving terminal shall authenticate the sending terminal identity using its configured public key.
+Upon receiving a certificate from another DPP SS, if configured to ‘automatic’ pairing, the receiving SS shall authenticate the sending SS identity using its configured public key.

-Upon receiving a certificate from another DPP terminal, if configured to ‘list selection’ pairing, the receiving terminal shall authenticate the issuing CA using its configured CA public key and then authenticate the terminal by the public key sent with the certificate.
+Upon receiving a certificate from another DPP SS, if configured to ‘list selection’ pairing, the receiving SS shall authenticate the issuing CA using its configured CA public key and then authenticate the SS by the public key sent with the certificate.

 Automatic Packet Header Suppression